Chapter Twenty-Seven: Criminal Hero

 "Why is Daddy so weird Mommy?"
 Filo tiredly asked.

 "I don't know, he's always been weird."
 Raphtalia tiredly replied.
+"But we still love him despite that."

 "Hey, I can still hear you you know!?"
 Naofumi angrily said.